shrekdad/cheese/README.md

 # cheese

-- Flashcard maker
-- Format and parser
+- flashcard format and parser
 - Sorting by status
 - Quiz and bonus